vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

      }
    });</pre>

-    The synchronous version of the <code>deletePaymentInstrument</code> method should not be used in the main thread to avoid performance issues:
+    The synchronous version of the <code>deletePaymentInstrument</code> method should <b>not be used in the main thread</b> to avoid performance issues:

     <code> Profile updatedProfile =pm.deletePaymentInstrument(paymentInstrument); </code>